-Conspiracy The Law
+Free Conspiracy: The Law

 The word conspiracy conjures images of smoky rooms and secret plots, when in fact the truth is a little less exciting.
-The actual legal meaning of the word is a plan between two or more people to commit a criminal offence or offences.
-Not all parties have to know all details of the plan for it to be conspiracy, but the defendants must have knowledge of the offence or offences to be guilty in law.
+The actual legal meaning of the word is a plan or agreement between two or more people to commit a criminal offence or offences.
+Not all parties have to know all details of the plan for it to be conspiracy, but a person must have knowledge of the offence or offences to be guilty in law.
 You cannot be guilty if you are not part of the agreement or plan, or do not know you are.
 You also cannot be guilty of conspiring with your wife or civil partner.

 Conspiracy in drugs cases